deobald/notes/VfoH airplane.md

       (also a mastered programmer in his own right) could start/close, edit text files on any computer without touching mouse
     - "using the tools available to you" => the breath, the body
+- Make: 'make install' => 'make test' => 'make deploy'
+    - not really the intended use, but installed on every computer, so

 # Hacking is Social